KarimJedda/polkadot-gateway/README.md

-# polkadot
+# polkadot-gateway

 Abstractions for the Polkadot ecosystem.

 This package is a very opinionated wrapper around `py-substrate-interface`.
 It provides a simple synchronous interface for interacting with the Polkadot ecosystem.
-The `polkadot` package can automatically detect when the metadata is outdated and refresh it behind the scenes.
+The `polkadot-gateway` package can automatically detect when the metadata is outdated and refresh it behind the scenes.
 This ensures that developers don’t have to manually handle metadata updates.

 Note: Light client functionality is not yet supported.

 ## Installation

-`pip install polkadot`
+`pip install polkadot-gateway`

 ## Usage